joshuabw/flappy_pig/README.md

-# flappy-pig WebGame
+# Flappy-Pig WebGame

-instruction:
+Instruction:
 -using spacebar to move-up the flappy pig

 -using any other key with spacebar to double the move-up speed